-This additional benefit for your Loss of life only applies if you sustain an accidental bodily Injury resulting in the Loss while:
+This additional benefit for your Loss of life only applies if this test is met.

 - (a) you are a driver or passenger in an Automobile; - (b) you are wearing a Seat Belt in the manner prescribed by the vehicle's manufacturer; and - (c) the actual use of a Seat Belt at the time of the Injury is verified in an official report of the accident, or is certified in writing by the investigating official(s).